iheartradio/Henson/docs/index.rst

 desired application's name must be specified, e.g.  ``henson run file_printer:app``.
 This form always takes precedence over the former, and the henson cli will not attempt to fall back to an auto-detected application if there is a problem with the name specified.
+If the attribute specified by the name after ``:`` is callable, ``henson run`` will call it and use the returned value as the application.
+Any callable specified this way should require no arguments and return an instance of an :class:`~henson.base.Application`.
+Autodiscovery of callables that return applications is not currently supported.

 When developing locally, applications often need to be restarted as changes are made.
 To make this easier, Henson provides a ``--reloader`` option to the